barty-s/client_list_app/README.md

 <img src='/docs/action1/pb.png' >

 14. If the user inputs an integer above 0 for the "hh" input, they will be warned that their input must be 0 at a maximum, so as not to exceed the 00:59 limit.
 The user can input 0 or 00 and both will be accepted.
-And for numbers below 10, it is not necessary to prefix with "0" e.g "7" is valid as is "07".

 <img src='/docs/action1/pb1.png' >